Observation of a cusp-like structure in the $\gamma p \rightarrow K^+\Sigma^0$ cross section at forward angles and low momentum transfer: Introduction

-The study of extended, loosely bound systems derived from meson-baryon interactions requires minimal momentum transfer kinematics.
-For fixed target photoproduction experiments, access to forward meson angles is therefore crucial.
-This letter presents forward angle $\gamma p \rightarrow K^+\Sigma^0$ cross sections measured at the BGOOD experiment~\cite{technicalpaper} at the ELSA electron accelerator facility~\cite{hillert06,hillert17}.
-A strong cusp-like drop in strength is observed at extremely forward angles at a centre of mass energy of 1900\,MeV.
-The kinematics and close lying thresholds may be indicative of exotic structure manifest in the reaction mechanism.
+The presented $\gamma p \rightarrow K^+\Sigma^0$ cross section was measured at the BGOOD experiment~\cite{technicalpaper} at the ELSA electron accelerator facility~\cite{hillert06,hillert17}.
+This is the first dataset with the statistical precision, forward $K^+$ acceptance and resolution to describe the data trend in this low momentum transfer region.
+A cusp-like drop in strength is observed at extremely forward angles at a centre-of-mass energy of 1900\,MeV.